mathebuddy/mathebuddy-compiler/README.md

   ==========
   ```

   Five or more equal signs (`=`) are required.
 Labels are optional.
-We suggest to user prefix `sec:` for section labels, but this is optional.
+We suggest to use prefix `sec:` for section labels, but this is optional.

 - `Subsections`

-  A section can be subdivided into subsections.
+  A section can be subdivided into one or multiple subsections.
 Example:

   ```
   My Subsection @subsec:myLabel
   -------------
   ```

   Five or more dashes (`-`) are required.
 Labels are optional.
-We suggest to user prefix `subsec:` for subsection labels, but this is optional.
+We suggest to use prefix `subsec:` for subsection labels, but this is optional.

 - `Paragraphs`